yusufozturk/panther/docs/gitbook/operations/ops-home.md

 mage build:tools
 ```

+* **compact**: a tool to back fill JSON to Parquet conversion of log data (used when upgrading to Panther Enterprise)
-* **requeue**: a tool to copy messages from a dead letter queue back to the originating queue.
+* **requeue**: a tool to copy messages from a dead letter queue back to the originating queue for reprocessing
-* **s3queue**: a tool to list files under an S3 path and send to the log processor input queue for processing (useful for backfill of data)
+* **s3queue**: a tool to list files under an S3 path and send to the log processor input queue for processing (useful for back fill of data)